Sprint shares plunge after T-Mobile merger talks called off

 Altice said it would sell mobile service on Sprint’s network under a new multi-year agreement announced on Sunday, becoming the latest cable company to enter the wireless market.

-A day earlier Sprint and T-Mobile ended merger talks, raising questions over how Sprint, in the middle of a turnaround plan to cut costs and shore up cash, can increase investment in its network.
+A day earlier, Sprint and T-Mobile ended merger talks, raising questions over how Sprint, in the middle of a turnaround plan to cut costs and shore up cash, could increase investment in its network.

 The Altice partnership was not contingent on merger talks with T-Mobile failing, Robbiati said.

-He also said comments by Sprint Chairman Masayoshi Son on raising capital expenditures to $5 billion to $6 billion annually, up from $3.5 billion to $4 billion, was for the medium term and not for 2017.
+He also said comments by Sprint Chairman Masayoshi Son on raising capital expenditure to $5 billion to $6 billion annually, from $3.5 billion to $4 billion, was for the medium term and not for 2017.

+Asked how Sprint would pay for the increase in spending, Robbiati said the company could fund it through cash, debt and borrowing against its spectrum, or wireless airwaves.

+Last year, Sprint said it would raise an initial $3.5 billion by mortgaging about 14 percent of its spectrum.

 Jonathan Chaplin, an analyst at New Street Research, said $5 billion to $6 billion annually was the minimum level at which Sprint could build a credible network, but the company faced challenges in catching up with wireless carriers that are moving ahead with developing next generation networks, or 5G.